Cobalt(II) nitrate

 Cobalt nitrate is the inorganic compound with the formula Co(NO3)2.xH2O.
-It is cobalt(II)'s salt.
+It is a cobalt(II) salt.
 The most common form is the hexahydrate Co(NO3)2·6H2O, which is a red-brown deliquescent salt that is soluble in water and other polar solvents.

 Composition and structures

 As well as the anhydrous compound Co(NO3)2, several hydrates of cobalt(II) nitrate exist.
 These hydrates have the chemical formula Co(NO3)2·nH2O, where n = 0, 2, 4, 6.

 Anhydrous cobalt(II) nitrate adopts a three-dimensional polymeric network structure, with each cobalt(II) atom approximately octahedrally coordinated by six oxygen atoms, each from a different nitrate ion.
 Each nitrate ion coordinates to three cobalts.
 The dihydrate is a two-dimensional polymer, with nitrate bridges between Co(II) centres and hydrogen bonding holding the layers together.
 The tetrahydrate consists of discrete, octahedral [(H2O)4Co(NO3)2] molecules.
 The hexahydrate is better described as hexaaquacobalt(II) nitrate, [Co(OH2)6][NO3]2, as it consists of discrete [Co(OH2)6]2+ and [NO3]− ions.
 Above 55 °C, the hexahydrate converts to the trihydrate and at higher temperatures to the monohydrate.